 Contemporary education has been dramatically affected by the data movement.
 Whether it is professional evaluations, school improvement plans, or standardized test scores, data has become a significant part of the educational landscape.
 However, the regular inclusion of data can sometimes feel intimidating and unrelated to regular art room practices.
 Crack the data code!
 Join arts administrator Nick Gehl as he explains how to use data in a meaningful and manageable way to benefit your art program.

-2.5 Designs student assessments aligned to learning goals
+A. Designs student assessments aligned to learning targets/goals

 High School Art Administrator and PRO Facilitator